 This! is Canada – Virtual Exchanges

-As schools and educators increase their use of online learning, Experiences Canada is offering a fun, engaging activity that will connect young people to each other.
-It will encourage them to discover the diverse history, geography, languages, cultures and ways of life that shape their communities and our country.
+Experiences Canada is offering a fun, engaging virtual alternative to connect young people across the country when travel is simply not possible.
+Virtual Exchanges encourage youth to discover and share the diverse histories, geography, languages, cultures and ways of life that shape their communities and our country.
 Virtual Exchanges can support social studies, language, and creative studies curricula from Grades 7-12, as well as second language learning.

 In addition to our typical pairing of two schools or youth groups, in recognition that many youth are studying independently at home this year, Experiences Canada is also offering an option for youth to apply individually and be twinned with other individual youth in Canada.

 How it works